Prof. Barak Shoshany's Website

 YouTube

 Hi!
 My name is Barak Shoshany (ħe/ħim) and I am a theoretical, mathematical, and computational physicist.
 I work as an Assistant Professor of Physics at Brock University, where I recently won the FMS Award for Excellence in Teaching.
-I am also a Sessional Lecturer of Computational Science at McMaster University.
+I am also a Sessional Lecturer at McMaster University.
 My research focuses on the nature of time and causality in general relativity and quantum mechanics, as well as symbolic and high-performance scientific computing.
 In my spare time I am also a multi-instrumentalist and composer.
 You can find my CV here.

 Table of contents